 Cycling Canberra Club is a very old and popular road cycling club and is well known to the ACT Government.
 Stephen Hodge Criterium Cycling Circuit is a fast and safe training facility at Stromlo Forest Park.
 Cycling Canberra has regular training days.

-Pedal Power ACT would like to represent the commuting cyclist.
-One senior official recently commented that they expect more people would ride to work if paths were built.
-Paths certainly make cycling a lot safer.
+More people would ride to work if paths were built.
+Paths make cycling safer.
 Many studies confirm that most people do not want to ride on the road, particularly women.

 The ACT Government would like to see more people cycling.
 The reasons are many including health and wellbeing benefits, less costly and more sustainable cities, and since 2019 climate change.
 The strategy would see more people riding and less driving.